bryceeppler/day-trading/add-shared-code.md

 ### Add the shared code volume to your service

-1. Update your service in the docker-compose.yaml
+1. Update your service definition in the docker-compose.yaml
 ```yml
 depends_on:
       - ms_shared